What is 52 Scenes in 52 Weeks?

 Who is Mia?

 Mia has used her many years of procrastination experience to create 12 Short Stories.
 She is a writer and a writing teacher, as well as a master of desk organisation and tile grout scrubbing.
 After yet another year of unfinished manuscripts, random scribbles and self-loathing she decided to set this challenge for herself.
-It turns out she is not the only one who needed to out-source her discipline.
-Right now, she is trying to write 12 short stories in 12 months (for the fourth time).
-She is also writing 12 poems again.
+It turns out she is not the only one who needed to outsource her discipline.
+She has written over 60 short stories by participating in the 12 Short Stories in 12-month Challenges.
+She completed her latest novel during the 52 scenes in the 52-week challenge in 2021 and rewrote that novel during the 6-month Rewrite in 2022 and 2023.
+She has also coaxed, cheered and encouraged many writers to the last page of their novels.
 Read more at www.miabotha.com

 More Questions?